Skip to contents

 • Support for multi-layer neural networks with customizable architecture.

-• Choice of activation functions (e.g., sigmoid, ReLU, tanh).
+• Choice of activation functions (e.g., sigmoid, ReLU, tanh) and output types for regression (continuous) and classification (binary and multiclass).

 • Choice of prior distributions for weights, biases and sigma (for regression).